 8. How can I tell if a supplement is from a genuine source?

-The best way to get genuine and well-sourced supplements is to purchase from established stores (such as Guardian, Watsons, and GNC), and to purchase those with a good and longstanding brand reputation in the market.
+The best way to get genuine and well-sourced supplements is to purchase from established stores, and to purchase those with a good and longstanding brand reputation in the market.
 These supplements would have been around well and long enough for post-market surveillance of their quality.

 9. Which form of supplements is best — liquid, gel capsule or tablet?